-The capital of Nepal is the city of Kathmandu, with very high population density of 51,600 per square mile within the city 1 (while New York City only has a population density of 27,000 people per square mile).
-2 Overall though, the population density of Nepal is fairly low.
+The capital of Nepal is the city of Kathmandu, with very high population density of 51,600 people per square mile within the city (compared to 27,000 people per square mile in New York City).
+However, the overall population density of Nepal is fairly low.

-Nepal is a tough mountainous region, and about 75% of Nepal is mountains,1 and Mount Everest, the highest peak above sea level, is located on the boarder of Nepal and Tibet, China.
-At 29,029 feet above sea level, the massive mountains loom.
-219 have died in unsuccessful attempts to reach the summit.2 The trek to the summit takes an average of about two months, and certainly isn’t for the faint of heart.
+Nepal is about 75% mountains.
+Mount Everest, the highest peak above sea level, is located on the border of Nepal and Tibet, China.
+The trek to the summit takes an average of about two months, and certainly isn’t for the faint of heart.

 Because of the mountains, the temperature has a wide range depending where you are in Nepal.
-However, in the south it can get hotter than 37° C (98° F), though in that same area the winter temperatures can range from 7° C to 23° C (44° F to 73° F).
-In the mountains there are moderate summers but the winters can reach subzero temperatures.
+In the south, it can get hotter than 37° C (98° F), though in that same area the winter temperatures can range from 7° C to 23° C (44° F to 73° F).
+In the mountains, there are moderate summers but the winters can reach subzero temperatures.

-Popular leisure activities among the people of Nepal includes music and dance, and they also play a part in the performing of religious ceremonies.
+Popular leisure activities among the people of Nepal include music and dance, which also play a part in the performing of religious ceremonies.
 These ceremonies particularly include ancient drums and wind instruments.